open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

     vars:
       title: Exploding Asteroid
       name: Savannah
-      name2: Abbas
+      name2: Savannah
     part1:
       ans1:
-        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
+        value: The CHANGE in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
       ans2:
-        value: They will both agree on how the internal energy of the system has changed.
+        value: They will both agree on how the kinetic energy of each of the pieces has changed.
       ans3:
-        value: They will both agree on how much kinetic energy each of the asteroid pieces has.
+        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
       ans4:
         value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.